dalong0514/readnotes/20240101复制书籍/2024109Situational-Awareness-The-Decade-Ahead/2024109Situational-Awareness-The-Decade-Ahead0401.md

 See you in the desert, friends.

+Reunion of atomic scientists on the fourth anniversary of the first controlled nuclear fission reaction at UChicago.

 Next post in the series:

 V. Parting Thoughts

-Reunion of atomic scientists on the fourth anniversary of the first controlled nuclear fission reaction at UChicago.
+### Reference

 Note that while private companies help develop components for nuclear weapons, they are never allowed to possess a completed and assembled nuclear weapon.
 In comparison, the mainline version of the "AGI government project" I am putting forward here is unprecedentedly privatized, for the WMD reference class.↩